 You should retain the original VIF for four months.

-The decision around accommodations due to the submission of the VIF is at the discretion of the instructor.
+Decisions related to accommodations due to the submission of the self-declarations or VIF is at the discretion of the instructor.

-You should be aware that when a VIF is registered in the MUO, all of your Math (i.e. course subjects: ACTSC, AMATH, CO, COMM, CS, MATH, MATBUS, MTHEL, PMATH, STAT) and Science (i.e., course subjects: BIOL, CHEM, EARTH, MNS, PHYS, SCI, and SCBUS) instructors will be notified.
+You should be aware that when a VIF is registered in the MUO, all of your Math (i.e. ACTSC, AMATH, CO, COMM, CS, MATH, MATBUS, MTHEL, PMATH, STAT) and Science (i.e. BIOL, CHEM, EARTH, MNS, PHYS, SCI, and SCBUS) instructors will be notified.